redstone-dart/redstone_web_socket/README.md

 ### Unit tests

-This package also provides a simple web socket client, which can be used in unit tests:
+This package also provides a simple mock client, which can be used in unit tests:

 ```dart
 import 'package:redstone/server.dart' as app;